 Anxiety and Negative Thoughts: How to Get Rid of Them

-Thought experts from many different disciplines, such as cognitive-behavioral therapy, acceptance and commitment therapy, meditation and yoga advise us of the power of our thoughts.
+Thought experts from many different disciplines, such as cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), meditation and yoga advise us of the power of our thoughts.
 It’s what we think about ourselves and the world around us, not actual events in our lives, that aggravate anxiety (Bourne, 2010; Burns, 1999; Imparato, 2016; Mindell & Hopkins, 2009).

 You can get rid of negative thoughts and anxiety.
-It starts with neutral observation (8 Negative Thoughts That Manipulate Your Mind).
+It starts with neutral observation.

 Anxiety and Thoughts: Observing Your Thoughts and Yourself

 Your brain both thinks and observes.
-With anxiety, the thinking part of the brain seems to completely take over; not only that, but thoughts are often predominately negative.
-Our thinking self analyzes, worries, judges, and has a host of automatic negative thought patterns that contribute to anxiety (How to Overcome Negative Thinking Patterns with Ease).
+With anxiety, the thinking part of the brain seems to completely take over; not only that but thoughts are often predominately negative.
+Our thinking self analyzes, worries, judges, and has a host of automatic negative thought patterns that contribute to anxiety.

 We also have an observing self (Harris, 2008).
 That part of our brain simply exists.
 It watches and is aware of both our inner and outer worlds, but it doesn’t analyze, critique, or judge.
 It is aware of anxiety’s negative thoughts; however, it doesn’t buy into them.